shikshalokam/ml-core-service/README.md

 # ml-core-service
 Centralised Service to support other Services.
-It is used by ml-survey, ml-project
+It is used by ml-survey and ml-project